fadushin/esp8266/micropython/uhttpd/README.md

 ### Return value

-The return value from these operations is a JSON structure (i.e., python Dictionary) that can be converted to a JSON string, a raw byte array, or `None`.
-If the return value is None, no response is returned to client.
-If the return value is a raw byte array, the value is returned in the body of the HTTP response with the content type `text/plain`.
-Otherwise, the returned dictionary is transformed into a JSON string and is returned to the client.
-The content type in the HTTP response is set to `application/json`.
+The return value from these operations may one of the following:

+* A JSON structure (i.e., python Dictionary) that can be converted to a JSON string:  In this case, the body of the HTTP response is the converted JSON string, and the content type is set to `application/json`.
+* A raw byte array:  In this case, the raw byte array is is returned in the body of the HTTP response, and the content type is set to `application/binary`.
+* `None`: In this case, the HTTP response contains no body.

 ### Exception Semantics